mjansen4857/pathplanner/Writerside/topics/pplib-Build-an-Auto.md

   This can be
   converted to module states or wheel speeds using WPILib's drive kinematics classes.

+> **Warning**
+>
+> The AutoBuilder configuration requires a method that will return true when a path should be flipped to the red side of
+> the field.
+The origin of the field coordinate system will remain on the blue side.
+>
+> If you wish to have any other alliance color based transformation, you must implement it yourself by changing the data
+> passed to, and received from, PathPlannerLib's path following commands.
+>
+{style="warning"}

 ### Holonomic (Swerve)

 <tabs group="pplib-language">